Julie-PM/MATCGE/README.md

 For details on the project, see http://circomod.eu/

 # HOW TO CITE
-When using the MATCGE model, please cite <a href="[src/Test.java](https://www.cesifo.org/en/publications/2024/working-paper/material-source-and-waste-taxes-competitive-equilibrium )">Lorang & Gerlagh (2024)</a>.
+When using the MATCGE model, please cite <a href="[https://www.cesifo.org/en/publications/2024/working-paper/material-source-and-waste-taxes-competitive-equilibrium]">Lorang & Gerlagh (2024)</a>.

 # Reference
 Reyer Gerlagh and Etienne Lorang.
 2024 Material Source and Waste Taxes in Competitive Equilibrium.